 Roasting vegetables seems to be a fall or winter dish, but it doesn't have to be.
-This Summer Roasted Vegetables Recipe uses abundant ingredients that you can harvest during the summer months.
+This Summer Roasted Vegetables Recipe uses abundant ingredients you can harvest during summer.
 And, if you have a garden, you can pull them from your garden for an affordable side dish or vegetarian summer recipe.
 Follow along and see how I made it.

 This recipe was inspired by my other roasted vegetable recipes below.